vladgmares/assignment_datasets/README.md

 I decided to use the pandas library (I had some experience with it, using that for a course in University) and create a DataFrame for each dataset.

+Project uses Python 3.8.19 and the requirements.txt file contains all dependencies (run `pip install -r requirements.txt`).
+Run main.py to produce the output directory.

 ### Reading data:

 * Given there were some parsing errors (related to separators and escaping characters) with facebook and google sets,